 The College is committed to fostering a climate free from sexual and gender-based discrimination, harassment and violence, intimate partner violence and stalking through clear and effective policies, a coordinated education and prevention program, and prompt and equitable procedures for resolution of reports of conduct prohibited under this policy.
 The College encourages all members of its community to participate in the process of creating a safe, welcoming and respectful environment on campus.

-More information about Kenyon’s Title IX and Intimate Partner Violence Policy is available at kenyon.edu/title-ix.
+More information about Kenyon’s Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII is available at kenyon.edu/title-ix.

 Sexual and gender-based discrimination, harassment and violence, intimate partner violence and stalking, in any form, are serious violations of College and community standards and values, and will not be tolerated at Kenyon.
 The College is committed to taking all appropriate steps to eliminate prohibited conduct, prevent its recurrence and address its effects.
 Individuals found responsible under this policy may face disciplinary sanctions up to and including dismissal from the College and/or termination of employment.